 - Eggs: Use flax eggs (1 tablespoon ground flaxseed mixed with 3 tablespoon water per egg) or a commercial egg replacer.

-- Sugar: Honey or maple syrup can replace granulated sugar.
+- Sugar: Honey or maple syrup.

 - Vanilla Essence: Vanilla extract or a dash of almond extract can be used instead.